Article updated 15.2.23 to incorporate the 2023 regulation changes

 A rider may be in this position, for example, if they crash or for some mechanical reason cannot complete the sessions required.

-For 2023 there is only one minor rule change to qualifying and removes the right of Race Direction to waive the 105% rule except in the MotoE class.
+For 2023 there was one other minor rule change to qualifying and removes the right of Race Direction to waive the 105% rule except in the MotoE class.

 How Does The Introduction Of The Sprint races Change Qualifying?